Review Sheet -- Test 1 (week 4) Biology 1224 B Entomology; James Adams

 sperm) deposited on ground and then picked up by female (indirect insemination).

-Tiny; with musculate antennae; unique "spring" mechanism (furca) in some on six-
+Tiny; with musculate antennae; unique "spring" mechanism (furca, tucked in retinaculum) in

-segmented abdomen (like early myriapod larvae); live in moist, typically soil, habitats,
+some on six-segmented abdomen (like early myriapod larvae); live in moist, typically soil,

-but some live on the surface of water, and even on ice fields.
-May even travel by winds.
+fungi, lower vegetation, the surface of water, and even on ice fields.
+May even travel by

+winds.
 Reach adulthood by fifth/sixth instar but continue to molt.
+Most bisexual.

 About 7000 species worldwide (even in coastal Antarctica); abundant in the U.S.